open-voice-interoperability/website/site/content/events/data-security-specific-to-voice-webinar.md

 eventTitle: Data Security Specific to Voice
 eventSubTitle: Moderated by Oita Coleman
 eventDescription: >-
-  <p>Join members of the Open Voice Network’s Security Work Group on Wednesday,
+  <p>Voices can now be cloned and “synthesized;” well-recognized voices can be
-  5 October at 18:00 CET / 12:00 ET / 9:00 PT for a 30-minute discussion on
+  taken apart and re-assembled to speak new scripts and even new languages.
-  maintaining data security for voice users, focusing on their recently published white paper, Data Security Specific to Voice.</p><p><a href="https://zoom.us/webinar/register/WN_u_sMyfZ2RkeofBEZJKTRqw" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a><p>This webinar will include a panel discussion and Q&A session guided by moderator Oita Coleman.
+  Gamers who assume new online identities with avatars can also obtain a new, unique, human-like voice – created, uniquely, to a desired tone, range, and accent.</p><p>All this opens new worlds of data analysis, of potentially significant benefits and risks to business and society.
+It also opens new areas of opportunity for cybercriminals, and new data security concerns for enterprise leaders.</p><p>Join members of the Open Voice Network’s Security Work Group on Wednesday, 5 October at 18:00 CET / 12:00 ET / 9:00 PT for a 30-minute discussion on maintaining data security for voice users, focusing on their recently published white paper, Data Security Specific to Voice.</p><p><a href="https://zoom.us/webinar/register/WN_u_sMyfZ2RkeofBEZJKTRqw" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a><p>This webinar will include a panel discussion and Q&A session.
+Guided by moderator Oita Coleman, the session will feature panelists Ed Sewell and Dr. Birgit Popp.
 We look forward to sharing our findings with you!
 eventInfoImage: /img/security-guidelines-specific-to-voice-webinar-temporary.png
 eventInfoImageLink: 'https://zoom.us/webinar/register/WN_u_sMyfZ2RkeofBEZJKTRqw'
 eventRegisterationUrl: 'https://zoom.us/webinar/register/WN_u_sMyfZ2RkeofBEZJKTRqw'